Electric Car Insurance

 Temporary additional cover: Electric cars are often less suitable for longer journeys than petrol or diesel cars, especially if the range is limited and the EV does not offer rapid charging capabilities; to mitigate this issue, some manufacturers include the use of a petrol or diesel car for a set number of days per year.
 When obtaining quotes, therefore, check if the policy includes sufficient cover for the short-term loan of a car in addition to the main electric vehicle.

-Is insuring a plug-in hybrid different to insuring a 100% battery electric vehicle?
+Is insuring a PHEV different to insuring a pure-EV?

-Are there ways to bring electric vehicle insurance costs down?
+Are there ways to bring the electric car insurance costs down?

 There are a few ways of keeping down costs: